wcoombs/Amplify-Web/README.md

 - `bundle exec rake db:migrate` to run any outstanding migrations
 - create a local secrets file `config/secrets.yml`, we have an [example secrets file](https://github.com/wcoombs/Amplify-Web/blob/master/config/secrets.example.yml) that can be used as a template, to create your development copy.
   - Use `rake secret` if you want to generate your own `secret_key_base` for your local secrets file
-  - **In order to avoid tedious setup with Spotify (and to avoid you, Franklin, from having to get a Spotify Premium account), please contact Will at william.m.coombs@gmail.com to be given his Spotify Premium account credentials that you can add to your `secrets` file**
+  - **In order to avoid tedious setup with Spotify (and to having to get a Spotify Premium account for grading purposes), please contact Will at william.m.coombs@gmail.com to be given his Spotify Premium account credentials that you can add to your `secrets` file**
   - **This is necessary in order to fully run and demo the application**
   - **If you attempt to run the mobile application without Spotify Premium account credentials, you will be notified on the device that a Premium account is required**
 - create a local environment file `config/local_env.yml`, we have an [example local env file](https://github.com/wcoombs/Amplify-Web/blob/master/config/local_env.example.yml) that can be used as a template to create your own copy.
 Fill in the appropriate values for your envrionment according to what the example keys describe.